git-sujit/learn-springboot-jpa/README.md

+# convention-over-configuration strategy
 # How Spring-boot Works #
-# Create Project from STS-->Spring Boot Starter Project and select relevant packages
+	- Create Project from STS-->Spring Boot Starter Project and select relevant packages
-# pom.xml: Bill of Material- Pick the Version of Parent and Spring/Maven pulls the right versions of JAR having Spring MVC, Tomcat etc
+	- pom.xml: Bill of Material- Pick the Version of Parent and Spring/Maven pulls the right versions of JAR having Spring MVC, Tomcat etc
 	- parent: spring-boot-starter-parent: Defines all the versions of jars to be pulled for Spring MVC
 	- one dependency manages all spring MVC dependencies: spring-boot-starter-web